cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 ### Lectures

-- Lectures will be held live (*i.e*. synchronously) over Zoom
+- Lectures will be held live (*i.e*. synchronously) over Zoom.
-- Attendance is encouraged, but it is not required and will not be graded
+- Attendance is encouraged, but it is not required and will not be graded.
-- Lectures will be recorded for later viewing
+- Lectures will be recorded for later viewing.

 ### Recitations

-- Recitations will be held live over Zoom in two sessions
+- Recitations will be held live over Zoom in two sessions.
-- Attendance is encouraged, but it is not required and will not be graded
+- Attendance is encouraged, but it is not required and will not be graded.
-- Recitations will not be recorded
+- Recitations will not be recorded.
-- Students will be assigned to recitation at the start of the semester; if you need to change your recitation time, please first confirm with the instructors
+- Students will be assigned to recitation at the start of the semester; if you need to change your recitation time, please first confirm with the instructors.

 ### Laboratories